Environmental Pollution in Bangkok.Monitoring Pollution Levels. Greenery and trees become obligatory around property developments.

 Environmental concerns are still very minimal or non-existing among Thai consumers, and big shopping malls certainly do not take bold initiatives.

 Besides the obligatory plastic bags, convenience stores and supermarkets will provide you with plastic spoons when you buy a small cup of yoghurt, and straws when you purchase soft drinks or even when you buy beer cans.
+The default mode is simply giving these items to all customers, so if you are a bit environmentally conscious you have to go around refusing plastic bags and the like every single day.

 One example of overly unnecessary 'service' : when you fill a container (plastic) at the salad bar of Siam Paragon's or Emporium's gourmet market, you are provided with paper napkins, and plastic utensils, as if you are going to eat the salad there and then at the supermarket (or do not have the necessary forks and spoons at home).